How to Make SMART Goals with your Patients

 By setting things to a time-sensitive timeline, goals are more likely to get done.
 Just like homework assignments don’t get done until the day before it is due, goals don’t get achieved if there isn’t a time restraint.
 Help your patient create a 30/60/90 goal plan.
 By creating a time frame such as 30 days, 60 days, and 90 days, you can set up a framework to help build goals that are built on top of one another and achievable.
 For example, your patient could set the goal to memorize their grandson’s phone number in 30 days.
 Next, your client must call their grandson at least 4x within the 60 days.
 Within 90 days, your client has to have both their grandson’s and granddaughter’s phone numbers memorized and regularly call them without looking up their numbers as much as they can.
 Deadlines are essential to make sure people reach milestones and the goals that they wish to achieve.

 Goals are an essential part of building a successful year.
-Although 2021 is starting way different than any other year, it doesn’t need to be a year full of unachieved goals.
+Although the new yea is starting way different than any other year, it doesn’t need to be a year full of unachieved goals.
 Creating SMART goals with your patients may be just what they need to help combat the past couple of months’ oddities.